AdityaWhiteHat/adisec/README.md

 # adisec
-An Secure Static Site made with Love.
+An Secure Static Site made with ❤️

 All Rights of code belongs to Me :)